wadevenz/T2A2_API/README.md

 ### **HTTP Method** - GET

-Retrieve all teams from the database.
+Retrieve all locations from the database.

 **Route or Path** - http://localhost:8080/locations